 Diagnosis (Part 7 of Is congestive heart failure genetic?)

-Diagnosis is made based on a physical examination, family history, and various other diagnostic tests.
+Diagnosis is made based on a physical examination, family history of heart disease, and various other diagnostic tests.
 Having family members with heart disease increases your risk of having a similar heart condition.
-Your doctor will also check for the presence of personal risk factors, such as high blood pressure, coronary artery disease or diabetes.
+Your doctor will also check for the presence of personal risk factors, such as high blood pressure, coronary artery disease, or diabetes.

-Some of the addition tests are noted on Mayo Clinic and may include:
+Some of the additional tests are noted on Mayo Clinic and may include: